smuellerDD/jitterentropy-library/tests/raw-entropy/validation-runtime-kernel/README.md

-The first step is performed by the extractlsb program, which reads the input data, extracts the significant bits from each sample item (using a mask that you provide) and split it in two bit stream files, one containing the var sample, and the other the single sample.
+The first step is performed by the extractlsb program, which reads the input data, extracts the significant bits from each sample item (using a mask that you provide) and outputs it to a bit stream file.

 In the second step, the binary data streams are processed with the SP800-90B entropy assessment tool, which calculates the min entropy.